MoiseMoussetafa/robotics_initiation_chacalsixpattes/0-Simulation/README.md

 _By default, the ARM_SIMULATION is selected, for hexapod simulation_

+## kinematics
+Except if you know what you do, there is nothing to change in this file.

+It contains the mathematical and geometrical functions for simulations.

 ## sim2
 This file is specially used for basic simulations on a single arm and is not useful for hexapod simulation use.
 ```bash